Nickchen2016/Speak-Out/README.md

 ## Why?

--Did you ever feel that you can absorb more information by listening someone's speaking than read by yourself?
+- Did you ever feel that you can absorb more information by listening someone's speaking than read by yourself?

--Did you ever struggle to copy some unknown words on the browser and paste in another tab to figure out its meaning?
+- Did you ever struggle to copy some unknown words on the browser and paste in another tab to figure out its meaning?

 ## Description